Count the Waves

 ever praises the ass of the peacock,

-grin of quills that does the heavy lifting,
+grin of quills that does the heavy lifting,or how you eat anything from ants

 to Styrofoam, from cheese to chicken.

-This last speaker confesses that there’s so much more to this story, realities existing beneath the surface, and therefore she is “. . . done with beauty” because “Imagenly the blinking eye can measure light.”
+This last speaker confesses that there’s so much more to this story, realities existing beneath the surface, and therefore she is “. . . done with beauty” because “nly the blinking eye can measure light.”
 Light and light by both definitions—this book manages to be both light-hearted and illuminating.

 So what of my many questions?
 Did the author graciously answer every one?
 Yes, she did!
 And I will simply tell you that The Traveler’s Vade Mecum is a real book—Google it, do your own research, decide for yourself how it influences this collection.
 And what of Elizabeth Barrett Browning’s contribution to Count the Waves?
 Well, said Sandra Beasley: